 I didn’t want to admit to the world that I was full of fear, and that I didn't feel good about me.
 I didn't want to admit to myself that my life had started to crumble, and that I had started hearing a voice whispering inside me!

 Listening to that voice was the best thing I've ever done.
 It was that inner voice that we all have.
 It whispers things you know to be true, but you ignore them.
 In my case, it took me by the hand and dragged me, coaxed me, little by little, into having an honest look at myself.

 And so I learned all about my defense mechanisms, my projections and my shadow.
 I learned how to hold - and how to let go.
 I learned how to set healthy boundaries.
 I learned to not blame others for being themselves.

 I learned to notice all the energy I was wasting and then I learned how to reclaim it.
 I learned how to feel all my emotions unconditionally because they were mine.
 Eventually I found everything I wanted – inside.
 It was so strange to realize that there was nothing wrong with me.
 I was enough!

-Many teachers and courageous souls accompanied me along the way.
+Many teachers and courageous souls have accompanied me to this point in my life.
 Thank you all for the wisdom and support you shared with me.
-Thank yiout oo to all of those who disagrees with me and took issue with me, and brought me to my edges.
+Thanks too, to all of those who disagreed with me and took issue with me, and brought me to my edges.
 You have been great teachers too!

 These days, I'm a little wiser.

-I love to teach and inspire people - to be emotionally open, non-attached to their thinking, physically healthy, and fully connected to their own unique spirit.
+My passion is still to inspire people to be emotionally open, non-attached to their thinking, physically healthy, and fully connected to their own unique spirit.